What to Expect

-At your first visit, Dr. Macari will take a full history covering birth history, illnesses, accidents, disabilities, lifestyle, diet, exercise, and environmental factors.
+At your initial visit, Dr. Macari will take a full history covering birth history, illnesses, accidents, disabilities, lifestyle, diet, exercise, and environmental factors.
 After conducting a complete physical and structural exam, he will then have you lie on the examination table for treatment.
 A typical treatment will involve the gentle and precise application of force to eliminate dysfunction in tissue motion, release compressed bones and joints, promote movement of bodily fluids, and undo the shock of imprinted trauma.
 Each treatment is unique according to the findings in that day's evaluation.
-During the treatment, Dr. Macari may make contact with areas of the body that you do not associate with the reason for the visit, including the feet, tailbone, or head.
+During the treatment Dr. Macari may make contact with areas of the body that you do not associate with the reason for the visit, including the feet, tailbone, or head.
 Osteopaths assess and treat the body as a whole, because the fluid and tissue throughout the body connect all parts.
-Prescriptions for medications and/or diagnostic tests may be given and recommendations for diet, exercise, counseling, and surgery may be given when indicated.
+Prescriptions for medications and/or diagnostic tests may be given, and recommendations for diet, exercise, counseling, and surgery may be given when indicated.
 Patients often experience a sense of deep relaxation, tingling, fluid flow, and relief of pain.
 Emotional releases may occur as well.
-These changes may be experienced immediately as they occur or later after treatment.
-Typically, the first visit lasts up to 60 minutes; follow-up visits last up to 30 minutes.
+These changes may be experienced immediately as they occur, or later after treatment.
+Typically the first visit lasts up to 60 minutes; follow-up visits last up to 30 minutes.

 What to Bring